archimatetool/archi-modelrepository-plugin/README.md

 ## What is this?

-This is an extenesion to Archi that allows the sharing and versioning of Archi models in a Git Repository.
+This is an extension to Archi that allows the sharing and versioning of Archi models in a Git Repository.
 It's a work in progress.
 Enjoy!